 Part of the reason for the delays was the challenges of doing production during the pandemic.
 Production was shut down multiple times, first at the beginning of the pandemic and then again in 2021 when there were cases among the crew.
 At one point during production, Cruise was captured on audio criticizing crew members for not following COVID safety protocols.

 Tom Cruise has been at the center of the Mission: Impossible franchise since the very beginning as IMF (Impossible Mission Force) agent Ethan Hunt.
-It has become one of the actor’s most iconic roles in a career that also includes movies like Top Gun (getting its own sequel, Top Gun: Maverick), Risky Business and Jerry Maguire.
+It has become one of the actor's most iconic roles in a career that also includes movies like Top Gun and Top Gun: Maverick), Risky Business and Jerry Maguire.

 While there were originally thoughts Cruise would hand the franchise off to Jeremy Renner after the latter was introduced in Mission: Impossible — Ghost Protocol, Cruise remains a constant and the driving force behind the movies (Renner left the franchise after Mission: Impossible — Rogue Nation).
 However, Mission: Impossible has built up a team to go along with Cruise over its last few movies.

 The IMF team that supports Cruise's Ethan Hunt is led by Ving Rhames as Luther Stickell (around since Mission: Impossible), Simon Pegg's Benji Dunn (around since Mission: Impossible III) and Rebecca Ferguson as Ilsa Faust (around since Mission: Impossible — Rogue Nation).